-The study, funded by the Ministry of Highways and Infrastructure, was called for by members of the functional planning study’s Environmental and Heritage Technical Working Group – which at the time included Wanuskewin Heritage Park, Northeast Swale Watchers, City of Saskatoon, and MVA.
+The study, funded by the Ministry of Highways, was called for by members of the functional planning study’s Environmental and Heritage Technical Working Group – which at the time included Wanuskewin Heritage Park, Northeast Swale Watchers, City of Saskatoon, and MVA.

 In having MVA oversee this study, the freeway’s designers wanted details on habitat and wildlife movement corridors in areas where the roadway will pass through the Northeast Swale, Small Swale and South Saskatchewan River.
 The study also provides known locations of species at risk and rare species.

 Key recommendations from the MVA study to help protect the swales include: